 Tabatha Andrews

-Tabatha Andrews makes sculptures, performances and installations exploring memory and communication.
+Tabatha makes sculptures, performances and installations exploring memory and communication.
 She works with a range of materials including drawing, wood, felt, glass, bronze, light and sound.
 Her award-winning work engages with a wide variety of contexts, from hospitals to forests, cathedrals and galleries.
 She has collaborated with composers, choreographers, scientists and community groups.

 Tabatha trained at Glasgow School of Art, Skowhegan School of Painting and Sculpture and the Slade.
 She features in 50 Women Sculptors, published by Aurora Metro and Supernova books (2020).
 She teaches at Falmouth School of Art and is a member of the Royal Society of Sculptors.